OutSystems/docs-odc/src/eap/reference/apis/bar.md

 ---
-summary: Learn how you can create a simple Bar Chart with a customized legend.
+summary: How to create a simple Bar Chart with a customized legend
 tags:
 locale: en-us
 guid: ee86596b-1473-4fe8-8da5-1e65352a0997
 app_type: mobile apps, reactive web apps
 platform-version: odc
 figma:
 ---
 # Bar Chart

 This example shows how you can create a simple Bar Chart with a customized legend.